Marita Kramer: Biography

 Kramer was born in the Netherlands, but moved from Apeldoorn to Maria Alm in Austria aged 6 when her parents started a pancake restaurant.
 This was documented for Dutch television program Ik Vertrek (I'm leaving).

 Kramer made her debut – representing Austria – in the FIS Ski Jumping World Cup in 2017.
 She won three gold medals in the 2020 Nordic Junior World Ski Championships.
 She has also won eight individual events and three team events in the World Cup, as well as two individual third places.

 Kramer qualified for the 2022 Winter Olympics and was considered one of the gold medal favorites, but tested positive for COVID-19 on 30 January, one day before the Austrian team was leaving to Beijing, and was not allowed to fly to China even though she had no symptoms.
 She was leading the ranking of the 2021–22 FIS Ski Jumping World Cup before the Olympics and won 7 out of 11 events.
 Eventually, she won the individual World Cup that year.

-In 2025 she quit the sport.
+In 2025 she retired from competitions.